 There are multiple ways to take advantage of transdermal magnesium delivery.
 For example, you’ve probably heard of an Epsom salts bath for decreasing muscle soreness.
 Epsom salts actually deliver magnesium sulfate, which can help with post-workout recovery.
 However, magnesium chloride is even more effective than Epsom salts, and you can actually dissolve one to three pounds of pure magnesium chloride flakes or crystals in a bath for an extremely relaxing and soreness relieving soak.
 A bath will deliver about 500mg of magnesium.
 Alternatively, after a long run or ride, you can soak your feet in a magnesium chloride footbath.

-Topical magnesium chloride is available for use via a spray application (or via an even more potent and pampered lotion application), and I personally use 8-10 sprays or a large dab of magnesium lotion on my shoulders, arms and legs prior to a race or hard workout, and do the same post workout.
+I personally use 8-10 sprays or a large dab of magnesium lotion on my shoulders, arms, and legs prior to a race or hard workout, and do the same post-workout.
 In most cases, 10 sprays will deliver approximately 100mg of magnesium.
 You’ll want to make sure your skin is dry, and that you lightly rub in the magnesium after spraying.
 Some people may find that topical magnesium spray causes a tingling or slightly annoying burning sensation.
-This is normal, and usually subsides with use.
+This is normal and usually subsides with use.

 If you use sports massage therapy, you can give magnesium chloride spray or oil to your massage therapist for use during your session.
 A magnesium sports massage can assist with the body’s natural recovery process and speed up healing from a workout or injury, as well as help prevent future injuries from sore and stiff muscles.
 Finally, if you have a strain or sprain, topical magnesium can be used to improve circulation or decrease pain – simply spray the magnesium on a sore area and rub it in.